Chantel Jeffries Goes Au Naturel In New Instagram Snap

 In her newest share, the model went completely au naturel — a move that sent pulses racing.
 She wrapped a towel on her head and accessorized with a gold pendant to keep it stylish.

-She posed while sitting on the floor of a balcony in a cross legged position which allowed her to censor herself.
-Nonetheless, Chantel left enough for her fans to look and and drool over.
+She posed while sitting on the floor of a balcony in a cross-legged position which allowed her to censor herself.
+Nonetheless, Chantel left enough for her fans to look and drool over.

 According to the geotag, the picture was captured in the Italian village of Positano, while the model wrote in the caption that she is tapping into her Italian roots.